Kent, DA3 8ND

 Women who are known to have an overactive bladder before the operation may find that their urgency and urge incontinence get better or worse after surgery.
 Such women often need to take tablets for their overactive bladder after surgery.

 Tape erosion.
 On rare occasions, a portion of the tape in the vagina may become exposed.
-This can be treated by a small operation to cover the tape.
+This can be treated by a small operation to remove the visible portion tape.
+Very rarely the tape can erode into the bladder or urethra and the treatment of this problem is more complicated.

 What will happen if I still leak urine after the operation?